ianstormtaylor/is-hotkey/Readme.md

 }
 ```

-Or, you can curry the hotkey string for better performance...
+Or, you can curry the hotkey string for better performance, since it is only parsed once...

 ```js
 import isHotkey from 'is-hotkey'